Database Views as Explanations for Relational Deep Learning: Introduction

+\begin{example} \rebuttal{R3C1 and R3D1}{ To illustrate the nature of our explanations, consider a relational database with schema \sql{R(rid, $a_1$, $\ldots$, $a_{5}$), S(sid, rid, $b_1$, $\ldots$, $b_5$, flag), T(tid, rid, $c_1$, $\ldots$, $c_5$)}, where \sql{rid} is the primary key of $R$ and a foreign key in both $S$ and $T$.
+All attributes $a_i, b_i, c_i$ are numerical, while \sql{flag} is boolean.
+Consider two binary classification tasks predicting labels for $R$-records.
+The ground truth of Task $1$ corresponds to whether at least $3$ linked $S$-records have \sql{flag = TRUE}, while Task $2$ requires only at least $3$ linked $S$-records (regardless of \sql{flag} values).
+Task $2$ thus depends purely on the join structure (\sql{on R.rid = S.rid}), while Task $1$ additionally depends on a specific attribute (i.e., the \sql{flag}).

+Now suppose a data scientist has trained a relational deep learning model that achieves high accuracy (ROC-AUC > 0.95) on both tasks.
+Applying our approach, the data scientist can understand what drives each model's predictions.
+For \emph{Task 1}, explanations focused on important features reveal that only \sql{S.flag} is critical, while all other feature columns ($a_i, b_i, c_i$) are excluded.
+To verify whether the relational structure also contributes, the data scientist requests relationship-focused explanations, which show that only the $R$-$S$ join is significant (while the $R$-$T$ join plays no role).
+Together, these findings show the model aggregates \sql{flag} values over $S$-records linked to each $R$-record.
+Switching to \emph{Task 2}, feature-focused explanations identify \emph{no} feature column as important.
+How can the model predict accurately without features?
+Our data scientist now pivots to relationship-focused explanations and finds that the $R$-$S$ join is important.
+This reveals that the model relies purely on connectivity structure (i.e., counting linked records) rather than attribute values.

+This workflow, where users can select explanation types tailored to databases (columns, relationships, etc.) distinguishes our framework from conventional XAI approaches \cite{breiman2001_pfi, ribeiro2016should_lime, lundberg2017unified, sundararajan2017axiomatic_IG}.
+In our example, traditional feature importance methods would fail to convey that Task 2 depends solely on connectivity structure.
+We implemented these tasks and confirmed our method produces these explanations. } \end{example}

-To establish insights such as those in \Cref{example:intro}, we propose a general framework in which explanations are expressed as \emph{view definitions} written in SQL (or any other query language of choice).
-This grounds explanations in a representation that is familiar to database users, in contrast to common alternatives that require machine learning expertise to interpret~\cite{rauker2023inner}.
-For graph-based models, this would require knowledge of the graph modeling details or even the inner workings of GNNs~\cite{yuan2022taxonomy}.
+To gain insights such as those in \Cref{example:intro}, we propose a framework in which explanations are expressed as \emph{view definitions} in SQL (or any query language of choice).
+This grounds explanations in a representation familiar to database users, in contrast to common alternatives that require machine learning expertise to interpret~\cite{rauker2023inner}.
+For graph ML, this would require knowledge of the graph modeling details or even the inner workings of GNNs~\cite{yuan2022taxonomy}.